Knowing how to respond to negative reviews online can prevent major reputation headaches down the road.

 When that time comes, it’s important to be prepared and not let your emotions get the best of you.
 We’ve seen brands take only comments and reviews way too personal and make public statements that attack the end customer/reviewer and this only makes the situation worse and harder to control.

 Instead, you need to find where and why the comment was posted.
 How you can best address the situation, along with how you might be able to remove and update the complaint once addressed.
-Review our recommendations below to best respond and control online complaints.
+Review management is the key to unlocking the potential of your digital review profile.
+Follow our recommendations below to best respond and control online complaints.

 Acknowledge the issue